 Aged for nine months in French (88%) and American (12%) oak, then bottled in July 2013.

-At a tasting in August 2016, we tasted the 2012 and here are our notes: Reflective of that fine weather, the 2012 opens with honeysuckle, flinty, and sweet grapefruit aromas.
+At a tasting in August 2017, we tasted the 2012 and here are our notes: Reflective of that fine weather, the 2012 opens with honeysuckle, flinty, and sweet grapefruit aromas.
 Round and supple on the palate, it has ripe pear and crème caramel flavors.
-Lovely now, it will continue to age well for at least another year.